Illegal gun modification devices proliferate, resulting in more deadly rounds

-They were hanging out at Winner Gas, as they did most nights, when the bullets started flying.
+They were hanging out late last Tuesday when members had to scramble for cover.

-Police said the group were outside the gas station late last Tuesday and scrambled for cover.
-Four people were injured when the gunman leaned out of a passing SUV and sprayed the area with what sounded like an automatic weapon — a theory confirmed by witness testimonies and the ShotSpotter.
+Four people were injured when a gunman leaned out of a passing SUV and sprayed the area with what sounded like an automatic weapon — a theory confirmed by witness testimonies and the ShotSpotter.

-The incident last Tuesday extended a string of shootings involving ordinary handguns and rifles that have been modified into fully automatic weapons capable of firing up to 1,200 rounds per minute.
+The incident last Tuesday extended a string of shootings involving ordinary handguns and rifles that were modified into fully automatic weapons capable of firing up to 1,200 rounds per minute.

 Quantrell Urman, founder of the street outreach group Turf Politics, said that not a night goes by that he doesn't hear automatic gunfire while making his rounds.